-April 25th, 2015 LandEscape Now!
-International Call for Artists 7th edition: DEADLINE EXPIRED We inform all the artists that has submitted their works to the 7th edition of LandEscape Now! that submissions are now closed and that in the next few days we'll start the selection process.
-We would like to thank you all for the amazing response to our call: selected participants will be notified via email of their status of acceptance by the end of the current month.
+August 14th, 2016 We would like to thank you all for the amazing response to the 8th Edition of our call: selected participants will be notified via email of their status of acceptance by the end of September 2016.

 - Fine Art Photography